roykroth/roth-recipes/_recipes/daddys_famous_roasted_chicken.md

 - Roasting process:
   - Get the roasting device up to 500 degrees.
 Wood or charcoal fired oven or grill is recommended.
 An indoor oven can work as well, but there is a risk of intense smoke.
-  - Place the chicken in a disposable aluminum tray, on the grill, away from direct heat.
+  - Place the chicken directly on the grill, away from direct heat.
   - Leave in the oven for approximately 45 minutes to 1 hour, or until the internal temperature reaches 160 degrees.
   - Let the chicken rest for 5 to 10 minutes
   - Serve as normal.